 Walking came fairly naturally to me; before I moved out to the country, I lived in a super-small town (you could walk from one end to the other in less than an hour and the winter population was only around 10, 000).
 Even before I had the dog, I would walk just about anywhere I needed to go – Groceries, hair appointments, coffee… You name it, I probably walked to go and get it at some point in my life.

-With the health and fitness category growing every day, more and more people are beginning to want to change their lifestyles so that they can lead long, happy, and healthy lives.
-Walking is probably the best jumping off point when you decide to start living a more active lifestyle because just about anyone can do it.
-Today we’re not only going to talk about the benefits of walking on a daily basis, but also how to amp up your walk to ensure that you’re getting the most out of it.
+With the health and fitness category growing every day, more and more people are beginning to want to change their lifestyles to lead long, happy, and healthy lives.
+Walking is probably the best jumping off point when you start living a more active lifestyle because just about anyone can do it.
+Today we’re not only going to talk about the benefits of walking daily, but also how to amp up your walk to ensure that you’re getting the most out of it.

 You Already Have Everything You Need (Two Feet And A Heartbeat)

-If you have two working legs and an open space, you’re all set for walking.
+You’re all set for walking if you have two working legs and an open space.
 Bonus: Once you start to see the difference that walking can make in the look of your body (we’ll get to that soon), you might be a little more confident showing that body in the gym.

 It’s A Complete Mood Booster